gracemcken/PP1-CC/README.md

     <br>

 - __Contact Form__
+    - Relevent user story: *As a user, I want to be able to contact the website owner with ease.*
     -  On the Contact Us page, there is a contact form in which you can input your first and last name, your email and your message to the website.

     <img src="readme-images/contact-page.png" alt="Screenshot of contact form" width="50%">